96 kHz.org

 VHDL piano - MIDI and Oscillator routing - Jürgen Schuhmacher

 All adjacent oscillators of the same group of 8 channels react on the same frequency, generating either the base frequency, their harmonics or transient sounds which are more or less independent from the frequency like hammer mechanics emulation.
 Each channel is thus related to exactly one oscillator voice and will produce only the sound of one string including transient behavior and harmonics.
+As the particular oscillators are independent from ech other, any individual setting can apply including a little trimming of the harmonics against the base frequency as it is common for string instruments.

 A virtual piano model